 Understanding the Different Types of Retirement Plans

 Saving for your retirement is a significant task.
 Thankfully, there are many types of retirement plans to help you reach your retirement goals.
 Navigate the ins and outs of these common retirement plans today.
-Work with a trusted advisor at Jacobs Financial Services to set a course for smart savings and planning.
+Work with a trusted advisor at Jacobs Financial Services to set a course for smart planning.

 IRA vs. Roth IRA

 Retirement accounts typically have tax advantages when compared with traditional savings accounts.
 These advantages vary, as do the rules and requirements for signing up for a plan.
 Two of the most common accounts are IRAs and Roth IRAs.
 These accounts aren’t set up by your employer but are completely managed by you as an individual.

 An IRA, or Individual Retirement Account, is an account that leverages tax-deferred savings strategies.
 Not only do you receive an income tax deduction on your contributions, but your savings will grow tax-deferred.
 Choose between deductible and nondeductible contributions to determine whether your retirement withdrawals will be taxed.